April 10, 2022

 How to reduce scope 3 emissions

 Inventing products with lower CO2 emissions during manufacturing and more eco-friendly life cycles, transporting larger loads to distribution centers to cut back on logistics movements, getting involved with sustainable suppliers who are like-minded in their carbon neutral goals, depending on what you produce and how, reductions will look different in your market.
-Obviously there are the things any industry can manage to cut like waste and unnecessary energy usage.

 You can also create new ways of working which reduce emissions like less business travel, smarter commuting, and getting others involved in your company and value chain in recording the data.
 Net0 allows you to onboard users so entering emissions data is a shared responsibility.
 It is more time and cost-efficient when everyone participates.

 Use the simulator tool within the Net0 platform to plan reduction strategies in the future.
 View your entire carbon footprint through analytics with graphs and tables over time.
 When you see your emissions data you will realize your sources and where you can cut back.
+Plan realistic and ambitious reduction targets to get where you want to go by next year.

 How to tackle scope 3 emissions